bug0inc/qa-agent/README.md

 ### Video Assertions

 For UI that's only visible for a second or two — toast messages, snackbar confirmations, transient banners — a single end-of-flow screenshot often misses the evidence.
-Set `video: true` on an assertion inside `runSteps` and Passmark will record the entire step run with `page.screencast`, upload the resulting `.webm` to Gemini's Files API, and evaluate the assertion against the full video:
+Set `video: true` on an assertion inside `runSteps` and Bug0 AI will record the entire step run with `page.screencast`, upload the resulting `.webm` to Gemini's Files API, and evaluate the assertion against the full video:

 ```typescript
 await runSteps({